chrismdp/cardpirates/rules/index.md

 ## Aim

 The player who scores the most points in hand wins at the game end.
-Points are gained through meeting important people and finding treasure.
+Points are gained through recruiting first mates, meeting island governors and finding treasure.

 ## Gameplay